SnoreRax/W_Notes/HTB/Cronos/Writeup.md

 We can add the subdomains to it later.

 Anyways, the next part took me about 30 minutes, but with [this](https://medium.com/disruptive-labs/a-penetration-testers-guide-to-sub-domain-enumeration-7d842d5570f6) and [this](https://www.acunetix.com/blog/articles/dns-zone-transfers-axfr/), I got a lead on what I could do to conduct the subdomain enumeration.

+**Disclaimer:** It took me 30 minutes cuz I was trying to use _dns.nse_ scripts for _nmap_ for sudomain enumeration.

 This is new for me so I'll explain in detail as best as I can.